60-Second Civics: Episode 4302, The Magna Carta and the English Bill of Rights

-Category: Civics Hits: 5The struggle between the rights of the people and the power of government to deny those rights is one of the great themes of human history.
+Category: Civics Hits: 7The struggle between the rights of the people and the power of government to deny those rights is one of the great themes of human history.
 This episode of 60-Second Civics explores two documents that limited the power of government in English history: the Magna Carta and the English Bill of Rights.
 These documents significantly influenced American conceptions of the limitations on the power of government.

 Read more http://files.civiced.org/podcasts/60SecondCivics/60SecondCivics-Episode4302.mp3